MEET THE TEAM

 Louise is also a trustee of health and safety charity Scottish Hazards, and works to secure long-term funding for a health and safety advice, training and support service for workers.
 Her primary aim in all she does is to stop anyone else from losing their life or their loved one in a preventable workplace incident.

 She is a NEBOSH Ambassador, was named the “Most Influential Person in Health and Safety in the UK” by Safety and Health Practitioner in 2018 and received the REHIS Meritorious Endeavours Award 2019.
+In 2023 she was awarded an Honorary NEBOSH Diploma.

 Michael Adamson